 How To Keep Ants Out Of My Hummingbird Feeder – Simple Sanity Hacks!

 Do you want to learn some ways to keep ants off your hummingbird feeder?
 Are those pesky buggers wreaking havoc imposing on the sweet nectar that was intended to be for your jeweled avian friends only?
-You don’t need to tell me that anything that involves sugar attracts ever insect imaginable, ants included.
+You don’t need to tell me that anything that involves sugar attracts every insect imaginable, ants included.

 Of course, the nice warm weather you’re enjoying doesn’t help either as there are always MORE bugs!
 It can make you wonder if you, birds and bugs can peacefully co-exist, am I right?